Choose to train to be a teacher of PE with the Catholic Teaching Alliance (North) by age range and/or location.

-- Secondary level (11-16 yrs) courses are available based at either the main site in Preston or at our Blackburn campus.
+- Secondary level (11-16 yrs) courses are available based at either the main site in Preston or at our Blackburn hub.

-- Secondary with post 16 (14-19 yrs) course is available at our Cardinal Newman campus in Preston
+- Secondary with post 16 (14-19 yrs) course is available at our Cardinal Newman hub in Preston

-Select the correct location for your chosen course.
+Select the correct location code for your chosen course.

-When you train with the Catholic Teaching Alliance the PGCE programme in your chosen subject will give you the necessary knowledge and skills to meet the standards for Qualified Teacher Status (QTS) and the PGCE award.
+In line with the ITT core content framework, our School Direct PGCE with QTS programme allows you to engage with the necessary knowledge and skills to meet the Teachers’ Standards for Qualified Teacher Status (QTS) and the PGCE award.
 The PGCE carries 60 credits at Masters Level which could later contribute towards a Master’s Degree in Education (180 credits).
 Our programme is run in partnership with the University of Cumbria.
-Alongside school based training, you will also undertake two 30-credit masters level modules, to gain a PGCE.
-These modules are taught by the University of Cumbria lecturers, who work closely with our school direct programme team, to ensure that theory and practice are closely entwined to really inform your teaching and give you a useful toolkit to take forward in your career.
+Alongside school based training, you will also undertake two 30-credit masters level modules, to gain a PGCE taught by University of Cumbria lecturers, who work closely with our school direct programme team, to ensure that theory and practice are closely entwined to really inform your teaching and give you a useful toolkit to take forward in your career.

-As a summary, your PGCE course will include
+In summary, your PGCE course will usually include

 - 2 separate placements in contrasting schools/colleges

-- 12 Pedagogy for Learning (PfL) days when you will learn about teaching your subject.
-These will take place mainly at the University of Cumbria Lancaster Campus and are spread over the year.
+- 12 Pedagogy for Learning (PfL) days, an opportunity to specialise and enhance your subject knowledge and pedagogy.
+Usually at the University of Cumbria Lancaster Campus, they are spread over the year.

 - A block of training days before the start of each placement and once a week during the first term, delivered by experienced professionals, the majority of whom are outstanding practitioners in our alliance schools and colleges.

-- Two modules connected to the PGCE that are assessed by the submission of four written assignments, spread throughout the year, on teaching and learning in your subject and wider educational issues.
+- Two modules connected to the PGCE, assessed by the submission of four written assignments, spread throughout the year, on teaching and learning in your subject and wider educational issues.